tamarshnirer/prometheus-alertmanager/README.md

 sudo systemctl start node_exporter sudo systemctl status node_exporter

-- Download the stress command for testing purpose: sudo systemctl start node_exporter
+- Download the stress command for testing purposes: sudo apt install -y stress

-### 2. Creating a slack webhook.
+### 2. Creating a Slack webhook.
 - In your slack workspace, create a dedicated channel for the Prometheus notification. (e.g. #alerts)
 - Create a Slack App by going to https://api.slack.com/apps
 - Click "Create New App" and choose "From scratch"